Random forests for binary geospatial data: RF-GP

-We note that conditional on the knowledge of $p(X_i)$, \eqref{eqn:probit_GLMM_prediction} is a GLMM, with $\beta = (1 + \sigs)^{\frac{1}{2}}$ and covariates $\Phi^{-1}(p(X_i)$.
-Plugging in the estimate $\hat p(\bx)$ from Section \ref{sec:gini}, the unknown parameters $\sigma^2$ and $\balpha$ can be easily estimated using any standard method from GLMM (likelihood optimization, Bayesian MCMC sampling, or cross validation).
-Subsequent to estimating $\sigma^2$, the covariate effect $m(\cdot)$ is simply recovered using (\ref{eqn:probit_link_inverse}).
+This is now a spGLMM \eqref{eqn:probit_GLMM_prediction} with a linear regression on $\Phi^{-1}(p(X_i))$ and with $\beta = (1 + \sigs)^{\frac{1}{2}}$.
+Plugging in the estimate $\hat p(x)$ from Section \ref{sec:mean}, the unknown parameters $\sigma^2$ and $\alpha$ can be estimated using any standard method for spGLMM (likelihood optimization, MCMC, or cross-validation).
+Subsequent to estimating the covariate effect $m$ is simply recovered using (\ref{eqn:probit_link_inverse}).

+The estimate of $m$ is thus proportional to $\Phi^{-1}(\hat p(X_i)))$ where $\hat p(X_i)$ is the RF-GLS estimate from Section \ref{sec:mean}.
+As the class of random forest estimators for $p$ are universal approximators for any function in $(0,1)$ and inverse the Gaussian cdf $\Phi^{-1}: (0,1) \to \mathbb R$ is a monotone fucntion, the $\Phi^{-1}(\hat p(X_i))$ is an estimate of $m$ from a class of universal approximators on $\mathbb R$, this facilitates accurate identification of $m$ as proved in Theorem \ref{th:main_m} and seen empirically.

+We note one that if $X$ is a function of only spatial coordinates $s$ and does not have any non-spatial component, then interpretion of $m$ can be challenging.
+Then $m$ and $w$ can become unidentifiable as the spatial effect can be modeled via $m$ or $w$ or $m+w$.
+However, this will be the case even in linear mixed effects models, i.e., when $m(X)=X^\top\beta$.
+The $\beta$'s will lose interpretation when $X$ is only a function of space.
+This issue of interpretation is applicable to all mixed effects models for spatial data.
+However, in this case $m+w$ can still be interpreted as the joint covariate-spatial effect, and our method should still work well for predictions.